S0NN1/API-project-2020/README.md

-# Algorithms and Principles of Computer Science
+# Algorithms and Principles of Computer Science Project